 How do we start with authentic PBL?

-What do you suggest to teachers who aren't thinking about diving in and trying a short-term of PBL?
+What do you suggest to teachers who aren't thinking about diving in and trying short-term PBL?

 Jorge says before anything becomes a “mindset” it needs to become a framework.
 He recommends finding a framework for PBL that can be used for defining the student experience.
-High-Quality PBL (HQPBL) will be the most beneficial to use.
-Jorge says that educators from all around the world focus on this framework and the six elements for HQPBL which bring many opportunities for real-world, meaningful learning.
+High-quality PBL (HQPBL) will be the most beneficial to use.
+Jorge says that educators from all around the world focus on this framework and the six elements of HQPBL which bring many opportunities for real-world, meaningful learning.

 According to Jorge, the framework leads educators to focus on reflection, which he says is key in this work.
 “We want our students to also focus on reflection.
 Focus on challenges and our methods.”
 When we use this framework as a guideline, “as we're designing, we are better able to incorporate what we're teaching.”
 We can focus on our content, whether CTE, math, science, languages, and we do this through a “recipe” or a framework, for how we're going about it.”

 What are topics that will help educators to become more comfortable with PBL as they're diving in?

 Jorge likes to keep the PBL experiences open-ended.
 By doing this, we can focus on important topics in education like computer science, engineering, environmental education, and SEL.
 The framework and instructional approaches we use are project-based learning.”
 As teachers do this more, Jorge says “Repetition is the mother of skill.”
 We become better at it.
 We start with the framework and we get into the flow, then it becomes a mindset and it no longer feels like a framework.
 It is part of what we do.

 Sometimes as educators, we end up using certain methods in our classrooms and we don't necessarily realize the benefits they are having on our students.
 For example, doing different activities like learning stations or game-based learning, or PBL, helps students build their SEL skills even though we may not have that as our focus.